gvwilson/sensibleadventures/cloudherd/cloudherd.md

 volunteered them both and Sensy went along with it like she always did.
-Winter had finally turned to spring; stubborn crusts of snow still lurked in the shadows of the twisted mountain pines, but the sun shone diamond-bright in a clear blue sky, and carding yak wool indoors suddenly seemed unbearable.
+Winter had finally turned to spring; stubborn crusts of snow still lurked in the shadows of the twisted mountain pines, but the sun shone diamond-bright in a clear blue sky, and carding camel wool indoors suddenly seemed unbearable.
 Besides, getting out of the village would give them a chance for a talk that Noxy thought was long overdue.